wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/5-show-m365-data.md

 :::image type="content" source="../media/05-peoplepicker.gif" alt-text="Microsoft Graph Toolkit People Picker":::

-You can customize the results by using attributes available for `mgt-people-picker` such as limiting the maximum number of people showing in the list:
+You can process the results by using attributes available for `mgt-people-picker` such as limiting the maximum number of people showing in the list:

 ```html
 <mgt-people-picker show-max="3"></mgt-people-picker>